 All cars drive on the left hand side of the road in the Cook Islands.
 The speed limit in a car is 50km or 30km in town and villages.

-For scooters/motor bikes the speed limit is 40 kph without a helmet, or 50 kph with a helmet.
 All visitors driving/riding on a scooter/motor bike are required to wear a helmet.